OpenBazaar/official_site/_posts/blog/2019-02-15/2019-02-15-how-to-market-your-store-and-listings-on-openbazaar.markdown

 ![OpenBazaar Store Widget Builder](openbazaar_store_widget_builder.png "OpenBazaar Store Widget Builder")

 We are working to build a fully decentralized marketplace and social experience to promote privacy and autonomy for users around the world.
-It’s clear to us, though, that the road to full decentralization is made up of more decentralized steps rather than a complete jump.
+It’s clear to us, though, that the road to full decentralization is made up of multiple decentralized steps rather than a complete jump.

-Moving from centralized systems we are displeased with is a process that will take some time and the ability to make small choices through that process is imperative.
+Moving from centralized systems we are displeased with is a process that will take some time and the ability to make small advances through that process is imperative.
 Building decentralized apps that also interface with centralized apps that people are used to using right now is important to help them better match their desires for the future with their present reality.